 A strong advocate on environmental issues and knowing the importance of clean water to our quality of life, Mary was pleased to be the Chairperson of the Municipal Sub-Committee and a member of the Trent Conservation Coalition - Drinking Water Source Protection Committee from 2008 until 2016.

 Mary is an appointee from the Association of Municipalities of Ontario on the Board of Directors of the Municipal Property Assessment Corporation for Ontario.

 Mary believes it is a privilege to be involved in politics!
 She enjoys meeting people and the many opportunities to learn about the local community.

 Mary has deep roots in the Kawarthas, as she grew up on a dairy farm in the former Emily Township and has lived in Lakefield with her husband Al for over 40 years.
 They proudly raised their 3 children here.

-Sherry and her husband Wayne are residents of the Buckhorn Sands area of Smith ward, and she is the proud mother of two daughters.
-She is a director of the Buckhorn Sands Ratepayers Association, Chair of the board of directors and trustee for Wesley United Church, director of the Buckhorn Community Centre.
+Sherry and her husband Wayne are residents of the Buckhorn Sands area of Smith Ward, and she is the proud mother of two daughters.
+She is a director of the Buckhorn Sands Ratepayers Association, Chair of the Board of Directors and Trustee for Wesley United Church, and Director of the Buckhorn Community Centre.